(Open Monday – Thursday 9am – 5pm, and Friday 9am – 4:30pm)

 These events are for clients of the Suicide Bereavement Services.
 This is a great opportunity to be part of a community that understand because they have also experienced a loss through suicide.

-If you’re interested in receiving support for yourself, please select ‘refer yourself’.
+If you’re interested in receiving support for yourself, please use the form linked on the button below.
 You can also call us or email if you’d like a chat about how the service works first.

 The Leeds Mind Suicide Bereavement Services are made up of: